Raleigh's Premier Arts Venue

 Betty Ray McCain Art Gallery

-The Gallery can also be accessed during select performance hours.
+Hours: The Gallery can be accessed Monday - Friday 10am-2pm and during performance hours.

 It's the breathtaking show before the live show.
 Our atrium lobby presents a stunning grandeur with its central twin floating staircases, 14 Doric columns, and a high-coffered beam ceiling.
 The overall impact is a professional yet introspective atmosphere, bolstered by our remarkably attentive staff.
 In other words, it's an ideal space for any event, no matter the scale.